-Day 6 Petra visit (+/- 0km)
+Day 6 Petra tour (+/- 0km)

 Petra: Take a fascinating tour to admire the natural beauty and breathtaking architecture of this ancient city.
 Walk through the Siq, a colourful narrow gorge over a kilometre long which leads to the magnificent Treasury.
-See royal
+While being on this impressive Petra tour, see royal

 tombs, the Roman-style theatre, beautiful temples and museums.
-Take an optional walk to the monastery or the high place of sacrifice.
+While on the Petra tour, take an optional walk to the monastery or the high place of sacrifice.
 Often described as the eighth wonder of the ancient world, it is without doubt Jordan’s most valuable treasure and the greatest tourist attraction.
 It is a vast, unique city, carved into the sheer rock face by the Nabataeans, an industrious Arab civilization who settled here more than 2000 years ago, turning it into an important junction for the silk, spice and other trade routes that linked China, India, and southern Arabia with Egypt, Syria, Greece, and Rome.
 The Nabataean Kingdom existed for centuries, and Petra became widely admired for its refined culture, massive architecture and ingenious complex of dams and water channels.
 Ultimately, however, the Roman Emperor Trajan annexed the Kingdom.
 By the 14th century, Petra was completely lost to the West, and so it remained for almost 300 years.
 Then in 1812, a Swiss traveler, Johann Ludwig Burckhardt persuaded his guide to take him to the site of the rumored lost city.
 Secretly making notes and sketches, he wrote, “It seems very probable that the ruins at Wadi Musa are those of the ancient Petra.